 Many have their first encounter in a particular art form or activity at a Crescent workshop, and it's not hard to see why it's one of Belfast’s most-loved centres for classes, workshops and performances.

-The monthly Fine & Dandy Sunday market held here is a creative hub for independent artists designers, illustrators and crafters.
+The monthly Fine & Dandy Sunday market held in several locations close to the university is a creative hub for independent artists designers, illustrators and crafters.

 A national museum of Ireland, The Ulster Museum is a serene architectural space and is at the centre of Belfast’s cultural renaissance.

 The Museum, extensively remodelled in 2009, is home to historical artefacts, relics, works of art, photographic exhibitions, wonders of nature, items of local and Irish interest and of course an Egyptian mummy, Takabuti.

 The ‘Lyric’ occupies a very special place in the heart of actors and audiences alike.

 The only full-time producing theatre in Belfast, it captures the complicated essence of local life and feature world-renowned actors, including current patron Liam Neeson.
 "I will find you… and I will make you watch theatre" (he might say).